HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig7.png" aria-labelledby="fig7-caption" width="600">
   </a>
   <div id="fig7-caption" class="visually-hidden">Bar chart of FCP distributions for the top 23 most popular geographies.
 Korea has the most fast websites at 36%.
 From there, the percent of fast websites declines rapidly for other geographies: Japan 28%, Taiwan 26%, Netherlands 21%, etc.</div>
   <figcaption>Figure 7.
-Distribution of websites labelled as having fast, moderate, or slow FCP, broken down by geo.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FCP, broken down by geo.</figcaption>
 </figure>

 Finally, we can slice FCP by users' geography (geo).
 The chart above shows the top 23 geos having the highest number of distinct websites, an indicator of overall popularity of the open web.
 Web users in the United States visit the most distinct websites at 1,211,002.
 The geos are sorted by the percent of websites having sufficiently fast FCP experiences.
 At the top of the list are three [Asia-Pacific](https://en.wikipedia.org/wiki/Asia-Pacific) (APAC) geos: Korea, Taiwan, and Japan.
 This could be explained by the availability of extremely [fast network connection speeds in these regions](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds).
 Korea has 36% of websites meeting the fast FCP bar, and only 7% rated as slow FCP.
 Recall that the global distribution of fast/moderate/slow websites is approximately 13/66/20, making Korea a significantly positive outlier.